ibranibeny/SearchEngine_vLLM_Qwen3/README.md

 Try queries like:

 - `"apa itu machine learning"`
-- `"what is reinforcement learning wikipedia"`
+- `"what is reinforcement learning"`
-- `"perkembangan teknologi AI tahun 2024 arxiv"`
+- `"perkembangan teknologi AI tahun 2024"`

 The app will:
 1. Try fetching real-time information from web.